 In the Network Monitoring Session Graphs, the multiple percentiles of the latency and jitter are shown.

-Based on the basic network metrics introduced in the previous section, a Quality of Experience (QoE) metric is calculated to figure out how good or bad the user's experience was with a VoIP call during the period.
+Based on the basic network metrics introduced in the previous section, the Quality of Experience (QoE) metric is calculated to figure out how good or bad the user's experience was with a VoIP call during a period of time.
 Learn more on the VoIP Quality experience metric.

 A more detailed article about network metrics is available in our Blog: How to Measure Network Performance: 5 Network Metrics.